2016 Serbian local elections: Šumadija District

 Local elections were held in the one city (Kragujevac) and five of the six other municipalities of the Šumadija District.
 The exception was Aranđelovac, where the last election had been held in 2014.

 The Progressives and their allies won plurality victories in Kragujevac, Batočina, and Knić and formed government in all three communities.
 In Topola, an alliance led by the Progressives and New Serbia won a majority victory.
 The Serbian Renewal Movement won a narrow plurality victory in Lapovo and formed a coalition government with the Progressives; a member of the Serbian Renewal Movement initially served as mayor but was replaced by a Progressive Party member in 2017.

 The Social Democratic Party won a narrow victory in Rača; shortly after the election, the party's entire elected membership joined the Progressives.

 Kragujevac

 Results of the election for the City Assembly of Kragujevac:

 Incumbent mayor Radomir Nikolić of the Progressive Party was confirmed for another term in office after the election.

 The local party New Strength (Nova Snaga) contested the election on the list of the Social Democratic Party.
 Party leader and future parliamentarian Nikola Nešić received the seventh position on the SDS's list; he was not immediately elected, but he received a mandate on 6 June 2016 as the replacement for another member.

+Future parliamentarian Slađana Radisavljević of the Democratic Party of Serbia appeared in the third position on that party's combined list with Dveri.